Cyril-Grelier/guided-local-search-vrp/README.md

 ## Prerequisites

 This implementation requires Python 3.7+ and has minimal dependencies.
-Install matplotlib if you want to visualize solution progress:
+Install matplotlib if you want to visualize solution progress, otherwise no other dependency is required:

 ```bash
 pip install matplotlib